vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 ### Versions 0.54.0 through to 0.71.4 combined | 2023-05-09

-Version 0.71.4 was released to the Vega mainnet on 09 May 2023.
+Version 0.71.4 was released, by the validators, to mainnet on 09 May 2023.

 This version brings the planned features for the alpha mainnet phase to mainnet, making the protocol ready to remove restrictions for the community to propose assets and markets.
 This deployment brings some key features built upon the restricted mainnet version: